imosfinest/QR-code-component/README.md

 ## Acknowledgments
 - My big thank you goes to RAPHEAL AKPAN the very one that advised and suggested this career path to me.
-- To my @techathon community thank you so much for giving me the environment to trive.
+- To my techathon community thank you so much for giving me the environment to trive.